Tour de France 2026 Route stage 2: Tarragona - Barcelona

 After starting in Tarragona, the riders head along 85 kilometres of flat roads on the Costa Dorada before turning inland towards Begues.
 To get there the road climbs for 6.1 kilometres at 6.5%.
 After Begues the road trends gently downhill for around 10 kilometres before another rise of 4.7 kilometres at 3.4% precedes the descent into the valley of the River Llobrega

-With 38.5 kilometres remaining, the riders enter the local circuit, and shortly tackle the first of two climbs — up to Montjuïc Castle, or, in good French, the Côte du Château de Montjuïc.
+The first of two climbs on the circuit leads up to Montjuïc Castle, or, in good French, the Côte du Château de Montjuïc.
 It’s a real leg-breaker: 1.6 kilometres at 9.3%, with a maximum gradient of 13%.
-From the top, the road drops for just over 1 kilometre before rising again for 600 metres at 7% on the Côte du Stade Olympique.
+From the top, the road drops for just over 1 kilometre before rising again for 700 metres at 7% on the Côte du Stade Olympique.

 At the first passage over the Côte du Stade Olympique, there are 24.4 kilometres to go — two identical laps of 12.2 kilometres each.